 processesshows information about nodes currently connected to the cluster; this information includes the process name and system process ID; for each data node and SQL node, it also shows the process ID of the node's angel process.
 In addition, the table shows a service address for each connected node; this address can be set in NDB API applications using the

 System name.
 The system name of an NDB cluster can be used to identify a specific cluster.
-Beginning with NDB 7.6.2, the MySQL Server shows this name as the value of the
+In NDB 7.6, the MySQL Server shows this name as the value of the